Topological Subset Space Models for Public Announcements: Preliminaries

-These semantics represent public annoucements without the need to consider alternative models, thus elegantly realizing the central insight of WA in \cite{WA13}.
-Clearly, this interpretation of $\spre(\phi)$ strengthens the classical precondition (that $\phi$ merely be true at the state in question).
-However, we will see that this precondition is, in a sense, \emph{too} strong, and moreover that the ``updated model'' thereby produced is, in a sense, too weak.
+These semantics offer a way of interpreting public announcements that obviates the need to consider alternative models, thus elegantly realizing the central insight of \citeauthor{WA13}.
+Clearly, $\spre(\phi)$ strengthens the classical precondition, which simply insists that $\phi$ be true.
+However, as we now show, this precondition is in fact \emph{too} strong, and moreover, the postcondition is too weak.